2024

 • Can you extend your sabbatical leave?
 If yes, how many times?

-• Will you receive any additional benefits during your sabbatical leave, such as travel allowance, health insurance, etc.?
+• During your sabbatical leave, will you receive additional benefits like travel allowance, health insurance, etc.?

-In addition to these questions, there are other things you need to think about before deciding whether to take sabbatical leave.
-Last but not the least, when you decide to go on sabbatical leave, you must first discuss it with your manager.
+In addition to these questions, you must consider other things before deciding whether to take a sabbatical leave.
+Last, you must first discuss it with your manager when you take a sabbatical leave.

 If you plan to take a sabbatical, talk to your boss about it.
 Your boss needs to understand why you want to take a sabbatical and what you hope to gain by leaving.
-Moreover. it’s important to note that it is not possible for all companies to offer sabbatical leaves, if some do, note that all companies do not offer paid sabbatical leaves.
+Moreover. it’s important to note that all companies can’t offer sabbatical leaves; if some do, note that all companies do not offer paid sabbatical leaves.

-Thus, make sure that you conduct proper research on company rules and regulations before filing an application for sabbatical leave to pursue personal interests.
+Thus, make sure that you conduct proper research on company rules and regulations before applying for sabbatical leave to pursue personal interests.

 If you are new to Human Resources and are looking to break into an HR role, we recommend taking our HR Certification Courses, where you will learn how to build your skillset in human resources, build your human resources network, craft a great HR resume, and create a successful job search strategy.